By Dr Michelle Garnett and Professor Tony Attwood

 - She has sensory issues.
 For example, lights are too bright, or certain noises or odours are stressful or overwhelming.

 - Look out for evidence of distractibility, exhaustion, shutdown and irritability, for example, being on a ‘short fuse.’

 - She may be triggered to very high levels of stress by transitions and change.

 - She may cope well in structured social experiences but appears ‘lost’ during unstructured times such as recess and lunch breaks.

 - Her parents are concerned with her moods, temper tantrums, depression or school refusal, even though teachers see no evidence of this in class.

 You Have Noticed Female Signs of Autism, What Next?

-We have been working with the female presentation of autism for a combined over 80 years and have distilled our own knowledge from our clinical experience and research into a full day training, which you can view here.
+We have been working with the female presentation of autism for over 80 years and have distilled our own knowledge from clinical experience and research into a 2-day Masterclass which we will be presenting in London on the 19th and 20th January 2023.
+You can view the recording for 60 days beyond the event.
+If you cannot attend in London, the event will be a live webcast.
 The training is for parents, professionals and autistic adult women.
-If you cannot attend live, the online course is available on demand.